2600hz/libwebphone/README.md

 - `onFlashMissing`: JavaScript callback called when trying to use RTMP without Flash available.
 The div initially supposed to contain the Flash element is provided as a parameter.
 - `flashContainer`: OPTIONAL, id of a div that will contain the Flash Embed element
 - `forceRTMP`: OPTIONAL, if set to true, will force the library to use the RTMP protocol.
+- `debug`: OPTIONAL, if set to true, trace logging will be enabled.
+Trace logging is disabled by default.

 ```javascript
 var paramsInit = {